 The space between physiology and emotion grows smaller with each passing study, and the reasons are more obvious than you might think: The physiological and emotional pain centers in the brain overlap.

-fMRI studies show that pain intensity shrinks when the hippocampus reflects patients’ optimism, and other studies have shown that chronic pain damages some sections of the brain in the same way psychological trauma does.
+fMRI studies show that pain intensity shrinks when the hippocampus reflects patients’ optimism, and other studies have shown that Complex Regional Pain Syndrome damages some sections of the brain in the same way psychological trauma does.
 The anterior cingulate cortex is responsible for feelings of rejection and pain, but there are other, more important, regions involved in both.
 Some forms of emotional and physical pain share a neural pathway, which seems to respond to acetaminophen.

 In 2013, researchers found that Tylenol dulls your response to grief.
 More recently, 62 people were given acetaminophen or a placebo for three weeks and exposed to social rejection.
 A second study used MRIs to find out how the drug affected emotional pain.
 Chief researcher DeWall will be doing follow-up studies to find out if the aggression, risk taking, and overeating so often related to social rejection might be kept at bay by analgesics, too.
 The trials were small ones, but they follow years of research that’s showed similar results.